BoxOfDevs/BoxOfBits/README.md

 Authors
 ========
-The BoxOfDevs Team members who have contributed and devleloped BoxOfBits:
+The BoxOfDevs Team members who have contributed and developed BoxOfBits:

     - TheDragonRing